Detail Header Image

 Reporting Obligations

-As an employer, you are required to report your employees earnings and any changes in their employment status.
-This information is crucial for the calculation of contributions and benefits.
+As an employer, you are required to report your workers' earnings, as well as any changes in their employment status, to the Segurança Social.
+This information is crucial for the calculation of members' contributions and benefits.

 1. From the dashboard, select the option to report earnings.

-2. Enter the required information for each employee, including salary and any other compensations.
+2. Enter the required information for each employee, including salary and any other compensation.

 3. Confirm the accuracy of the information and submit the report.